-The 2024 Thoroughbred Industry Employee Awards Winners and Finalists
+The 2025 Thoroughbred Industry Employee Awards Finalists

 Katherine McKee Administration Award sponsored by Keeneland